 On this page:

-The Department of Immigration (DIAC) requires applicants for a student visa to have Overseas Student Health Cover (OSHC) in place for the duration of their visa.
+The Department of Immigration (DIBP) requires applicants for a student visa to have Overseas Student Health Cover (OSHC) in place for the duration of their visa.
 Most students from Belgium, Sweden and Norway are exempted.
 OSHC covers the cost for out-of-hospital and some hospital medical treatment, pharmaceuticals and emergency ambulance services.
-More information is available from the Australian Government Department of Health and Aging (DoHA).
+More information is available from the Australian Government Department of Health.

 Health insurance arrangements that are not approved by the Department of Health and Aging do not satisfy the criteria for the grant of a student visa.